Hong Kong International Airport: Ferry

-Direct ferry services are available from the airport to various destinations throughout the Pearl River Delta in China and Macau via Skypier.
+Direct ferry services are available from the airport to various destinations throughout the Pearl River Delta (including Macau) via Skypier.
 Passengers using these services are treated as transit passengers and are not considered to have entered Hong Kong for immigration purposes.
-For this reason, access to the ferry terminal is before immigration in the airport for arriving passengers.
+For this reason, access to the ferry terminal is before immigration at the airport for arriving passengers.
 Check-in services are available at these piers.
-Four ports – Shekou, Shenzhen Airport (Fuyong) and Humen (Dongguan) in China, and Outer Harbour Ferry Terminal in Macau– were initially served, extending to Guangzhou and Zhongshan at the end of 2003.
+Four ports – Shekou, Shenzhen Airport (Fuyong) and Humen (Dongguan) in mainland China, and Outer Harbour Ferry Terminal in Macau– were initially served, extending to Guangzhou and Zhongshan at the end of 2003.
 The Zhuhai service began on 10 July 2007 while a Nansha service started on 14 July 2009.

 Rail

-The fastest service from the city to the airport is the Airport Express, which was a part of the Hong Kong Rail Network in Hong Kong.
-A dedicated rapid-speed rail link as part of the MTR rapid transit network.
+The fastest service from the city to the airport is the Airport Express, which is a part of the Hong Kong rail network, and a dedicated airport rail link as part of the MTR rapid transit network.
 The line serves between Asia-World-Expo and Hong Kong (Central) Station makes intermediate stops at the following stations: